You are here

 - You can choose to apply for OPT or to transfer your SEVIS record to another institution if you are accepted to a new degree program

-- Once you return home, please make an appointment with International Student Advisor Maggie Shirland so the College can complete your SEVIS record and ensure that you do not have issues entering the US as a visitor in the future.
+- Once you return home, please contact Maggie Shirland so the College can complete your SEVIS record and ensure that you do not have issues entering the US as a visitor in the future.

 I am graduating soon but not sure if I want to apply for OPT.
 Is there anything I need to know?